 LSD = Least Significant Difference, CV = Coefficient of Variation, T1 = Trial 1, T2 = Trial 2

 Growth of seedling height is primarily determined by two major factors: the rate of internode elongation and the number of height growth units produced in every growing stage.
 These two factors are hugely influenced by availability and activity of growth hormones, moisture presence, climatic variation and medium quality.
 The average seedling height for trail 2 that was greater than for trail 1 can be attributed to the relatively lower root zone temperatures in trail 1 (Table 3; Figures 4-7), which could have interfered with P uptake as Llanderal et al. (2021) reported that low levels of P in pepper plants were due to prevailing low temperatures which inhibit orthophosphate uptake.
-The HP1L and HP2L highest height can be due hygromix quality, halo/hydro priming and the lathhouse environment all of which highly influenced the combined treatment effect on plant height.
+The HP1L and HP2L highest height can be due to hygromix quality, halo/hydro priming and the lathhouse environment all of which highly influenced the combined treatment effect on plant height.

 Since it was observed that some of the lathhouse seedlings had bend stems, this study suggests that the relatively lower light conditions in the lathhouse made the young seedlings strive to reach for more light (Plate 1).
 Moreover, the stable weekly micro-climate recorded in the lathhouse could have prevented temperature fluctuations, thus promoting consistent seedling height growth as compared to the open-field and greenhouse conditions.